19pawel970415/DataBaseMSAccessProject/README.md

-An MS Access project of a Hotel being a part of the University of Lodz DBs course
+An MS Access project of a Hotel being a part of the University of Lodz DBs course.

 # HOTEL - management system